 Qualitative and quantitative analysis of eluted substances.

-2. In a solid-phase, the adsorbent is coated onto a solid support such as a sheet of glass, aluminum, and plastic as a thin layer of about 0.25mm thick.
+In a solid phase, the adsorbent is coated onto a solid support such as a sheet of glass, aluminium, or plastic as a thin layer of about 0.25mm thick.

 A simple method of component separation.